Nevenall/Shift-X/System/01 Basics.md

 Player characters in *Shift-X* have a special resource called **stress**.
 When they suffer a consequence they don’t want to accept, they can take stress instead.
 The result of a **resistance roll** determines how much stress it costs to avoid a bad outcome.

-> During a fight, Daniel’s character, Shadow, gets blasted in the chest by concentrated cosmic light.
+> During a fight, Daniel’s character, Shadow, gets blasted in the chest by concentrated cosmic light for 3 harm.
 Daniel rolls his {Prowess} rating to resist, and gets a 2.
 It costs 6 stress, minus 2 (the result of the resistance roll) to resist the consequences.
 Daniel marks off 4 stress and describes how Shadow survives.

 > Because Shadow's powers are based on darkness and the attack was concentrated light, The GM rules that the harm is reduced, but not avoided entirely.
 Shadow suffers level 2 harm {Chest Burns} instead of level 3 harm {Collapsed Lung}.